 “There is one thing that really stands out when I speak with family members as I assist them with a claim.
 They tell me they have been given the gift of time.
 They always say their parent’s Long-Term Care policy allowed them the time just to be family.
 Yes, they also talk about the money which allows for a choice of quality care, but it is all about family,” said Matt McCann, who has spent over 20 years as a specialist in this area.

 To avoid this crisis on family members, you need to have a concrete set of plans.
-To ease the stress and burden otherwise placed on family members, you should have an understanding of how aging will impact you, your family, as well as savings and lifestyle.
+To ease the stress and burden otherwise placed on family members, you should understand how aging will impact you, your family, as well as your income, savings, lifestyle, and legacy.

 If you wait until a problem exists, you will have fewer choices.
 Your only options will be using your family as caregivers or paying for care, which significantly impacts assets and lifestyle.
 Neither of these options is fair to your family or yourself.